alazo8807/mint-nextjs/README.md

 ```env
 DATABASE_URL="file:./dev.db"
 ```
+NOTE: prisma doesn't seem to be able to read .env.local, so make sure the `DATABASE_URL` is set up in .env

-If you are using a different database (e.g., PostgreSQL, MySQL), update the `DATABASE_URL` accordingly.
+If you are using a different database file (e.g., prod.db, sandbox.db), update the `DATABASE_URL` accordingly.

 ### 3. Run Migrations